 1) Get Started Early

 The SEC has defined implementation deadlines for the new lease accounting standards which vary based upon your fiscal year and the private/public nature of your ownership.
 The earliest implementation deadlines for December 31st filers are for fiscal year 2019.
-However, the official deadlines don’t provide the full picture.
-The SEC is also requiring comparative reporting – three years of income statements and two years for balance sheets.
-As a result, you will likely need to start capturing lease accounting data well in advance of the official deadline – for some companies, as early as January 2017.
+Most companies are finding the data collection process to be the most difficult, so it’s good to get a head start if you haven’t already.

 2) Get Expert Help

 Although a data collection process might sound like a clerical process that should be delegated to the low-cost offshore resources, gathering the lease accounting information needed will require significant domain expertise.
-Interpreting complex contracts for real estate, technology, equipment, and vehicle fleets can be quite complex.
+Interpreting complex contracts for real estate, technology, equipment, and vehicle fleets can be quite difficult.
 There are a finite number of experts in the market with the specialized knowledge of leasing business processes.
 These experts will be in high demand.
 In the 12-18 months preceding the implementation deadlines we expect that there will be a shortage of talent in the marketplace.

 3) Assign a Dedicated Team

 We recommend staffing a dedicated team to manage the collection of your lease accounting data.
 Avoid the temptation to make it a secondary responsibility of employees who have another full time job.
 The team should have one or more contract analysts.
 For example, you might have a contract analyst for real estate leases and another for IT and equipment leases.
 This team will liaison with various business units in different geographic regions to capture the necessary data for each lease.

 4) Search External Systems